-In 2017 I visited Israel for the first time and I returned in 2019 and 2021.
-Of all those experiences combined I wrote a blog post with all my Israel travel tips: Everything You Need To Know When Visiting Israel.
+In 2017 I visited Israel for the first time and I returned in 2019, 2021 and recently in March 2023 was my last trip to Israel.
+Of all those experiences I wrote a big article with all my Israel travel tips: Everything You Need To Know When Visiting Israel in 2023.

 Make sure you stay connected on your trip to Israel.
-Prepaid sim cards with data are cheap in Israel.
-See here where to buy a sim card at Tel Aviv Airport Ben Gurion or what is the best Israel prepaid sim card for tourists.
+Prepaid sim cards and e-sim cards with data for Israel are pretty cheap.
+See here where to buy a sim card at Tel Aviv Airport Ben Gurion or check out my complete guide for buying a sim card for israel in 2023.

 My recommendations for the ultimate things to do in Israel are: